Girls to the front

 Image: Garbutt State School girls give netball a shot.

-They had the time of their lives, getting to interact with other schools, working together as a team, seeing how hard they had push themselves and feeling united and connected to everyone involved in the event.
+The girls had the time of their lives, interacting with other schools, working together as a team and feeling united and connected to everyone involved.

-The girls will continue to play netball during their lunch breaks using the equipment purchased with the Sporting Schools funding.
-Townsville City Netball will continue to work with the students to improve their netball skills and mentor them for the next carnival in July.
+Townsville City Netball will continue to work with the students to improve their netball skills and encourage the girls to play for life.

 Sporting Schools is a $200 million Australian Government initiative to get more children playing more sport, before, during and after school.